BlueyBergene/Moment/README.md

 # Moment
- Moves documents, ducoment source and destination are pulled from an excel file.
+ Moves documents, document source and destination are pulled from an excel file.